kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. An action potential in a skeletal muscle only lasts 1–2 ms
 	D. Fatigue results from depletion of muscle ATP levels
 	E. Fast muscle fibres contain myosin with high ATPase activity
-#### Answer: E. Fast muscle fibres contain myosin with high ATPase activity - ?
+#### Answer: E. Fast muscle fibres contain myosin with high ATPase activity - TRUE
+- A graded increase in tension is produced by recruiting more motor units
+	- as well as by increasing the firing rate of the motor neurones of each motor unit
+- Skeletal muscle is innervated by the **somatic nervous system** and not by the autonomic nervous system
+- An action potentials lasts 2–4 ms and travels at a rate of 5 m/s
+- Contraction-to-peak-tension is much quicker in fast muscle fibres than in slow ones
+	- Where there is low ATPase activity (slow muscle fibres)

+**Notes**
+- The reason for muscle fatigue is unknown, but the following contribute to it
+	- H+ ion (acid)
+	- Lactate
+	- PO43- ion rise
+	- Failure of Ca2+-ATPase of the *sarcoplasmic reticulum*

 ### Q7
 A 23-year-old patient with *myasthenia gravis* is admitted under your care for a thymectomy.
 On further reading you discover that this autoimmune disorder affects the neuromuscular junction.
 Which one of the following statements concerning *neuromuscular junctions* is CORRECT?